-There is no uniform specialised training on flood management in the Danube region as EUSDR PA5 realized after the survey made in the Danube basin following the catastrophic flood events of 2013 and 2014.
-Findings of the survey were summarized in 7 measures of the Danube Region Operative Flood Management and Cooperation Programme (DR Oper & Cooper) which was adopted during the 9thSteering Group Meeting of EUSDR PA5 in 28/04/2015.
-The 6th measure namely to develop an education/training network was defined as essential need in the region which was later incorporated into the 1st Danube Region Flood Risk Management Plan (DFRMP) of ICPDR.
+There is no uniform specialized training on flood management in the Danube region as EUSDR PA5 realized after the survey made in the Danube basin following the catastrophic flood events of 2013 and 2014.
+Findings of the survey were summarized in 7 measures of the Danube Region Operative Flood Management and Cooperation Programme (DR Oper & Cooper) which was adopted during the 9thSteering Group Meeting of EUSDR PA5 on 28/04/2015.
+The 6th measure namely to develop an education/training network was defined as an essential need in the region which was later incorporated into the 1st Danube Region Flood Risk Management Plan (DFRMP) of ICPDR.

 The DSPF project will provide for the possibility of unique education based on EU directives EUSDR PA5 and DFRMP needs and state-of-the-art research results, as well as extensive operative experience of the future-to-be lecturers.
-The course will be implemented in co-operation of the partners, offering an international overview for participants.
+The course will be implemented in co-operation with the partners, offering an international overview for participants.

 The project has around 97.000 EUR budget and it was submitted with the support of EUSDR PA5 to the Danube Strategic Project Fund (DSPF) in March 2017 and selected for funding by the independent Jury of DSPF in October 2017.

 The program and presentations of the project opening conference can be reached here.

 Number of Project Partners: 3 partners + 2 observers

 Project Budget: 97 000 EUR

 Lead Partner: National University of Public Service, Faculty of Water Sciences (HU)